Carmarthen Carmarthenshire Wales United Kingdom

 Carmarthen

-Carmarthen (UK: , local: ; Welsh: Caerfyrddin [kairˈvərðɪn], 'Merlin's fort' or 'Sea-town fort') is the county town of Carmarthenshire and a community in Wales, lying on the River Towy 8 miles (13 km) north of its estuary in Carmarthen Bay.
-The population was 14,185 in 2011, down from 15,854 in 2001, but gauged at 16,285 in 2019.
-It has a claim to be the oldest town in Wales – Old Carmarthen and New Carmarthen became one borough in 1546.
+Carmarthen (UK: , local: ; Welsh: Caerfyrddin [kairˈvərðɪn], 'Merlin's fort' or possibly 'Sea-town fort') is the county town of Carmarthenshire and a community in Wales, lying on the River Towy 8 miles (13 km) north of its estuary in Carmarthen Bay.
+At the 2021 census the community had a population of 14,636, and the built up area had a population of 16,455.
+It stands on the site of a Roman town, and has a claim to be the oldest town in Wales.
+In the middle ages it comprised twin settlements: Old Carmarthen around Carmarthen Priory and New Carmarthen around Carmarthen Castle.
+The two were merged into one borough in 1546.
 It was the most populous borough in Wales in the 16th–18th centuries, described by William Camden as "chief citie of the country".
-Growth stagnated by the mid-19th century as new settlements developed in the South Wales Coalfield.
+It was overtaken in size by the mid-19th century, following the growth of settlements in the South Wales Coalfield.

 Known in ancient times as: *Moridunum